OutSystems/docs-product/src/setup/eap-flexible-upgrades.md

 After a successful Platform Server upgrade (after installing the binaries) and while there's an ongoing module preparation, Service Center displays the following messages:

 `The first step of the upgrade process has finished.
-This environment has been successfully upgrade to Platform Server version (...)`
+This environment has been successfully upgraded to Platform Server version (...)`

 `We are now preparing your modules - NN%`